linux-system-roles/test-harness/README.md

 ## Logging

+If you want to turn on debug logging for a particular deployment, just set `TEST_HARNESS_DEBUG=true` in the deployment config e.g.
+`oc set env dc/linux-system-roles TEST_HARNESS_DEBUG=true`

-To change the log level, use `oc edit configmap config` or `oc edit configmap config-staging` and edit the `"logging"` section - change both the `"level"` and the `"stderr_level"` or `"file_level"`.
+If you need to do more fine-grained log level setting, use `oc edit configmap config` or `oc edit configmap config-staging` and edit the `"logging"` section - change both the `"level"` and the `"stderr_level"` or `"file_level"`.
 You will need to rollout the `dc` for the change to go into effect (there is no trigger for configmap changes):

 ```
 $ oc edit configmap config